stephanie-castelblanco/stephanie-castelblanco.github.io/essays/AI-essay.md

 <br />

-10. Explaining Code: I regularly use AI to help document and explain my code.
+10. **Explaining Code:** I regularly use AI to help document and explain my code.
 Its ability to clarify complex logic in simple terms makes my code more understandable to others.
-11. Writing Code: AI has been used to assist in writing my code, whether through suggesting snippets or completing lines of code.
+11.	**Writing Code:** AI has been used to assist in writing my code, whether through suggesting snippets or completing lines of code.
-12. Documenting Code: I use AI to enhance my code documentation.
+12.**Documenting Code:** I use AI to enhance my code documentation.
 It helps in explaining what specific functions or blocks of code do, which is beneficial for both my understanding and that of future readers.
 13. Quality Assurance (E.g., identifying issues or fixing ESLint errors): AI has been applied to identify errors or quality issues in my code, such as linting problems or logical errors.

 ### III.
 Impact on Learning and Understanding: